Surprised by Love

 The application deadline is 28 November 2014.

-5. New Video!
-SDI Learns from … Rev. Jane Vennard
+6. New Video!
+SDI Learns from … Marilyn Lacey, RSM, and Susan Rakoczy, IHM

-Are you looking for contemplative inspiration from fellow SDI members?
+Are you looking for contemplative inspiration from fellow spiritual care providers?
 Check out the SDI blog!
-Each month, dynamic writers contribute their thoughts on spiritual direction, as well as reflective pieces on the contemplative practice of the week.
-In August, the blog featured articles from Lynn W. Huber who wrote about compassionate listening and a story about the contemplative practice of lighting a candle by Janice Lynne Lundy.
+Each month, dynamic writers contribute their thoughts on spiritual direction and compassionate companioning, as well as reflective pieces on the contemplative practice of the week.

 Interested in writing for the SDI Blog?
 E-mail firstname.lastname@example.org for details.